 Each student at Mattacheese is scheduled individually.
 Students have mathematics, science, and ELA classes every day.
 Students have social studies every day unless the student needs additional interventions.
 Students who have been identified as requiring additional reading support do not take a foreign language class; otherwise foreign language is taken every day.
 We offer 21st Century Skills/Career Exploration, art, health, music, and instrumental lessons one day out of six.
-Band/Chorus/Orchestra and Word Generation each meet three days out of six.
-Physical education meets two days out of six.
+Band meets three days out of six and physical education meet two days out of six.